nickdavidhaynes/python-data-science-intro/README.md

 The rough syllabus (subject to change) is:

+- Week 0: Python syntax - review this before the first class
-- Week 1: Overview of Python
+- Week 1: Intro to Jupyter and Python
 - Week 2: How computers store and process data, using NumPy to process data quickly
 - Week 3: Exploratory data analysis
 - Week 4: An intro to building models